-How to update FreeBSD with freebsd-update
+How to install Apache in FreeBSD with ports

-How to install the Clamav antivirus on CentOS 8
+How to install Suricata on FreeBSD

 How to mitigate Spectre and Meltdown on a Lenovo T430s laptop with Ubuntu